Correcting inter-scan motion artefacts in quantitative R1 mapping at 7T: Discussion

 In the motion conditions tested here, both proposed approaches (ratio with Gaussian smoothing, or generative modelling) produced comparable improvements in $R_1$ reproducibility in the presence of inter-scan motion.
 Equally importantly, when there was no overt motion neither method decreased reproducibility, which was at a level in keeping with previous reports for similar resolution MPM data \citep{leutritz2020multiparameter, weiskopf2013quantitative}.

-The simpler ratio method defines one calibration image as the reference (denominator in equation \eqref{eq:relative}), and may therefore be vulnerable to low SNR.
-The alternative generative modelling approach inherently adapts to variable SNR by estimating the position-specific net sensitivity modulation relative to a common image, which is their barycentre mean.
+The ratio method benefits from its simplicity, but may be vulnerable to low SNR given that it defines one calibration image as the reference (denominator in equation \eqref{eq:relative}).
+The alternative generative modelling approach has the benefit of inherently adapts to variable SNR by estimating the position-specific net sensitivity modulation relative to a common image, which is their barycentre mean.
 This common image dictates the final modulation of \emph{all} the corrected volumes.
 The generative model can also easily incorporate any additional data, e.g. body coil images as done at 3T, which flattens the final modulation.
 Furthermore, rigid registration could be interleaved with model fitting \citep{ashburner2013symmetric} to reach a better global optimum.
 Finally, the generative model could naturally be integrated with any fitting approach that defines a joint probability over all acquired data, such as \citet{balbastre2021model} in the context of MPM.

 The impact of movement on the effective transmit field has previously been investigated in the context of specific absorption rate management \citep{kopanoglu2020specific,le2017probabilistic,wolf2013sar,shajan201416}.
 An important additional finding of the present work is the impact this can have on $R_1$ estimates at 7T, which was negligible at 3T as demonstrated previously \citep{papp2016correction}.
-Although $R_1$ errors were more substantially reduced by correcting for receive field effects, they could only be reduced to the approximate level of no overt motion by additionally accounting for the positional-dependence of the transmit field.
-However, acquiring a $B_1^+$ map at multiple positions comes at a cost of increased scan time.